cortesimone/openstreetmap-slides-2015.11/README.md

 # these slides
-This slides teck is part of my talk given in Milano in November 2015, live (and working version) can be found here: https://maps.cortesi.com/slides/openstreetmap-slides-2015.11/#/
+This slides deck is part of my talk given in Milano in November 2015, live (and working version) can be found here: https://maps.cortesi.com/slides/openstreetmap-slides-2015.11/#/

 In order to make them I used reveal,js, whose README is attached.